Yinghao-Li/MUBen/README.md

 We utilize the datasets prepared by [Uni-Mol](https://github.com/dptech-corp/Uni-Mol/tree/main/unimol).
 You find the data [here](https://github.com/dptech-corp/Uni-Mol/tree/main/unimol#:~:text=pockets.tar.gz-,molecular%20property,-3.506GB) or directly download it through [this link](https://bioos-hermite-beijing.tos-cn-beijing.volces.com/unimol_data/finetune/molecular_property_prediction.tar.gz).
-We place the unzipped files into `<workspaceFolder>/data/UniMol` by default.
+We place the unzipped files into `<project root>/data/UniMol` by default.
 For convenience, you are suggested to rename the `qm7dft`, `qm8dft`, and `qm9dft` folders to `qm7`, `qm8`, and `qm9`.

 Afterwards, you can transfer the dataset format into ours by running